Combine scenic trips with culinary delights

 - Glacier Express: dishes and lunch menus are served at your seat in both 2nd as well as 1st class.
 Prior reservations are recommended.
 In Excellence Class, a 5-course menu with regional dishes is served, and coffee, tea and an aperitif are all included;

-- Golden Pass: the trains between Lucerne and Interlaken are operated by the railway company Die Zentralbahn, and they offer breakfast, drinks, lunch and dinner served at your seat.
+- Golden Pass: the trains between Lucerne and Interlaken are operated by the railway company Die Zentralbahn.
+They offer breakfast, drinks, lunch and dinner served at your seat.
 You can order using the BistroOrder app if you like, in both 1st and 2nd class.
 Between Zweisimmen and Montreux, the Montreux Oberland Bahnen are the operator.
 They serve drinks, sandwiches and cold platters on the Classic and Panoramic trains;

 - Voralpen-Express: the modern Voralpen-Express 'Traverso' trains feature two bistro zones with vending machines.
 You can buy hot and cold drinks and snacks here;